invibeme/slate/source/includes/_police_registration.md

 Parameter | Required | Description
 --------- | -------- | -----------
-test_mode | false | false by default.
-If it's set to true, then the data isn't sent to the police, but you will get the same answer as in a successful registration. police_type | false | Police type and police credentials are required to send the guests data to the police.
+test_mode | false | `false` by default.
+If it's set to `true`, then the data isn't sent to the police, but you will get the same answer as in a successful registration. police_type | false | Police type and police credentials are required to send the guests data to the police.
 Police type depends of the country.
 See police types by country below. police_user | false | The username used to do login in the police website. police_password | false | The password used to do login in the police website.